tem11010/batson_bayes/prototype/explanatory-text.md

 Here, we represent ![d](https://latex.codecogs.com/png.latex?d "d") as a distribution of how likely each possible value of
 ![d](https://latex.codecogs.com/png.latex?d "d") is, given the data we have.
-This lets us depict how confident we should be in inferring bias from the data we have.
+This lets us use the curve’s width (the distribution’s *standard deviation*) to depict how confident we should be in inferring bias from the data we have: The narrower the curve, the more confident we should be.

 The dashed lines indicate a pre-set *credible interval*, i.e., here the values of ![d](https://latex.codecogs.com/png.latex?d "d") between which